baetyl/baetyl/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md

 ![Publish an non-dict format message](../../images/customize/write-python-script-none-dict.png)

 As above, for some general needs, we can do it through the standard library of the system python environment.
 However, for some more complex demands, it is often necessary to import some third-party libraries to complete.
 How to solve the problem?
-We will provide a general solution in [How to import third party libraries for python runtime](./How-to-import-third-party-libraries-for-python-runtime.md).
+We will provide a general solution in [How to import third party libraries for Python runtime](./How-to-import-third-party-libraries-for-Python-runtime.md).